-If you’ve freelanced worked for any amount of time, you know that almost everyone wants their project done yesterday.
+If you’ve freelanced worked for any amount of time, you know that almost everyone wants their project done asap.

 As so far, that’s impossible, most will settle for “in the near future.”